Help us improve your experience.

 • Several VLANs where one is native, and the others are tagged VLANs.
 This is also called colorless port assignment in the literature.
 This is usually used when the attached device is an AP.

-• A string as filter ID that can be used to apply:
+• A filter ID string that can be used to apply the following:

 • An ACL-based filter for local firewalling.

 • A GBP tag to be assigned to a wired client.
-(Does only apply in IP-Clos fabrics.
-This option is not relevant for this JVD discussing Branch designs).
+(Only applicable in IP Clos fabrics.
+This option is not relevant for this JVD discussing branch designs).

 • Dynamic Port Configuration (DPC) by Juniper Mist cloud for colorless ports.
 As the name indicates, this feature is limited to EX Series Switches which are managed by Juniper Mist cloud and does not work elsewhere.
 When a user connects a client device to a switch port with this feature enabled, the switch identifies the device and assigns a suitable port profile to the port.
 Dynamic port profiling utilizes a set of device properties of the client device to automatically associate pre-configured port and network settings to the interface.
 You can configure a dynamic port profile based on the following parameters: